Ivory Coast (Côte d'Ivoire)

 Excise duties apply on cigarette imports, alcoholic or non-alcoholic beverages, and oil products.

-Excise duties on tobacco are extended by FY 22 Financial law to electronic cigarettes, pipes and their parts, preparations for pipes, products and materials for shisha and electronic cigarettes.
+Excise duties on tobacco are extended by the FY22 Financial Law to electronic cigarettes, pipes and their parts, preparations for pipes, and products and materials for shisha and electronic cigarettes.
+Under the FY23 Financial Law, the rate was raised from 40% to 41%.

 The FY19 Financial Law has extended excise duties (10%) to tourism vehicles with at least 13 horsepower.